The HyperX Cloud Stinger is a cheap wired gaming headset in a jet-black color, with a simple design, and basic features.

 The headphones also have a little sound leakage, but it’s minimal and acceptable at the price range.

 The HyperX Cloud Stinger is somewhat sturdy, well-built with a plastic design.
-But, the internal mic mechanism is prone to malfunction over time.
+But, the internal microphone mechanism is prone to malfunction over time.

-Update: In our tests, the gaming headset survived for over 2 years of daily use.
+Update from our real-life test: The gaming headset survived for over 2 years of daily use.
 After the inside mic mechanism broke and the microphone stopped working.
+Most probably the constant flipping of the mic broke the inside mechanism until it stopped working.

 Now looking at the mic for the first time, it’s sturdy, but not super flexible.
-You can mute it by flipping it up or pulling down to talk.
+You can flip it up to mute, or down to talk.

 Ear cushions are covered by fake leather and filled by regular foam, though HyperX markets it as memory foam.